DeployingPaperclip:AnAdvancedAIAgentTutorial

 3. Test Database Connectivity and Basic Agent Invocation

-What: Execute a minimal Paperclip agent task that requires database interaction and possibly an external AI model.
-Why: Verifies end-to-end functionality: database connection, environment variables (especially API keys), and the ability of Paperclip to orchestrate a basic AI task.
+What: Run a bare-bones Paperclip agent task.
+This should hit the database and probably an external AI model.
+Why: This is your end-to-end check.
+Database connection, API keys, and Paperclip's agent orchestration – all verified in one go.
 How: This typically involves a Python script or a direct API call to Paperclip's agent creation/invocation endpoint.

 - Via Python Script (example